 Keep reading for how to save your dying aloe vera plant…

-Aloe Vera Leaves Turning brown, Yellow and Soft
+Aloe Vera Leaves Turning Brown, Yellow and Soft (Overwatering)

 - Symptoms.
-Aloe vera leaves turning yellow, brown or translucent with a soft feel to the leaves.
+Aloe vera leaves turn yellow, brown, or translucent with a soft feel to the leaves.

 - Causes.
-Watering too often, slow draining soils and the use of pots without proper drainage holes in the base which can result in root rot,
+Watering too often, slow-draining soil, and the use of pots without proper drainage holes in the base can result in root rot,

-Aloe vera is a drought resistant succulent that has adapted to thriving in full sun, gritty, well draining soil and infrequent rainfall in its native range of Oman in the Arabian peninsula.
+Aloe vera is a drought-resistant succulent that has adapted to thrive in full sun, gritty, well-draining soil, and infrequent rainfall in its native range of Oman in the Arabian peninsula.

 Watering your aloe too often or planting it is standard potting soil that stays damp for too long can cause too much moisture around the roots for this desert plant to tolerate.